piyushgargdev-01/Java-JUnit-Test-Template/README.md

             Method methodToTest = classNameToTest.getMethod("< Method Name Here >"); // Optional: Add parameter types as second argument here

             methodToTest.invoke(null, null); // Give arguments as an array in 2nd parameter

+            String outputFromConsole = out.toString(); // Reads the output from the terminal

             assertTrue(true); // Check for the expected output